sbcSpohr/Wallpaper-Search/README.md

     chmod +x wallpaperSearcher_script.sh

-After executing, a directory 'Wallpapers' will be created where the script were executed.
+After executing, a directory 'Wallpapers' will be created where the script was executed.
 You can acess the photos at 'Wallpapers'